 Winship has a multidisciplinary cancer care program that offers chemotherapy, radiation, proton therapy, surgery, immunotherapy and state-of-the-art targeted therapy for patients with pleural mesothelioma.
 It also offers a wide range of complementary therapies and helpful social services.

 Personalized treatment plans at Winship are formulated by a diverse staff, which combines traditional diagnostics and staging along with molecular screening and tumor genetics.

-The center treats more than 17,000 patients from throughout the state and across the Southeast each year.
+The medical center treats more than 17,000 patients from throughout the state and across the Southeast each year.

 Winship prides itself on promoting core values that include integrity, innovation, collaboration, courage, compassion and hope.

 - Dr. Rathi Pillai, the medical oncologist whose research efforts center around clinical trials.

 - Dr. Suresh Ramalingam, Division of Medical Oncology director.
 He also is the lead of Winship’s Discovery & Developmental Therapeutics Program.